-The Office of Scientific and Technical Information (OSTI), within the Office of Science, advances science and sustains technological creativity by making research and development (R&D) findings available and useful to Department of Energy (DOE) researchers and the American people.
+The Office of Scientific and Technical Information (OSTI), within the Office of Science, advances science and sustains technological creativity by making research and development (R&D) findings available and useful to DOE researchers and the American people.
 OSTI's systems directly support the goals of the American Competitiveness Initiative by maximizing the exposure and dissemination of the knowledge emanating from research in the physical sciences.
 OSTI's innovation in knowledge discovery and diffusion accelerates this process.